swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc.md

 ### Visualize the pipeline

-You can visualize the pipeline to check the stages that will be performed.
+You can visualize the pipeline to check the stages that will be performed:

 ```sh title="Execute the following command(s) in a terminal"
 # Display the Directed Acyclic Graph of the pipeline